Patent Monopoly: Everything You Need to Know

 The first obstacle to receiving your patent monopoly is the cost.
 In Europe, for example, you may need to pay at least 50,000 euros for a patent monopoly, which is an amount that normal inventors wouldn't be able to cover.
 If you're able to raise this money and receive your patent monopoly, you still might find it difficult to prevent large corporations from producing your invention.
 The current patent system favors large companies, and if you're a single inventor, you may have trouble protecting your invention from these corporations.

 If you need help understanding a patent monopoly, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.